-5 Reasons Diets Don’t Work and What to Do Instead, According to Experts
+5 Reasons Why Diets Don’t Work and 11 Things to Do Instead, According to Experts

 It’s no secret that America has a weight problem.
 According to the Centers for Disease Control and Prevention, the prevalence of obesity was 39.8 percent and affected about 93.3 million adults in the U.S. between 2015 and 2016.
 Whether you’re looking to lose a large amount of weight, or just trying to drop a few pounds, one of your first courses of action is probably to diet.
 Here’s the thing, though: Studies and experts agree that diets don’t work.
 Here’s why—plus how to shed pounds the healthy (and sustainable) way.